 Can you extend your stay in Thailand?

 An extension at a Thai immigration office should remain possible in many cases, but the exact conditions must be checked at the time of travel.
+Rules may vary depending on nationality, entry type, and the traveler’s situation.

 Should you apply for a tourist visa to stay longer?